 We aim to develop an approach to academic study that supports the highest level of attainment, fosters a genuine love of learning but equally hones a mindset and set of skills fit for the wider world beyond Bradfield.
-Our curriculum transcends academic departments and is central to our programme of societies, Divisions, General Studies, music, drama and sport: are all seen as vital in producing a healthy and intellectually stimulated pupil.
+Our curriculum transcends traditional academic departments, informing our programme of societies, our Divisions scheme of work, music, drama and sport: are all seen as vital in producing a healthy and intellectually stimulated pupil.